Orcomp/Boxstarter/Readme.md

 # Boxstarter scripts

-This repository contains boxstarter scripts to help setup a dev environment on a new windows box.
+This repository contains [boxstarter](https://boxstarter.org/) scripts to help setup a dev environment on a new windows box.

 There is a two step process, some large installs like VS, SQL server etc.. are done manually.

 You can run the scripts multiple times.
 If a program is already installed it will just be skipped.

+The Windows configs can be found [here](https://boxstarter.org/WinConfig)

 ## Introduction